-This earthenware vase designed by Jens Thirslund (1892-1942) were executed by Herman A. Kähler, Denmark, in the 1920s.
+This earthenware vase designed by Jens Thirslund (1892-1942) was executed by Herman A. Kähler, Denmark, in the 1920s.

-The fancy lidded boxes made for delicious confectionery are glazed with emerald green, red and white luster and 24-carat gold leaf.
+The vase is glazed with emerald green and white luster and 24-carat gold leaf.

 In 1875, Herman August Kähler began experimenting with metallic glazes together with the pottery’s artistic director Karl Hansen Reistrup.
 Kähler and Reistrup achieved recognition at the Great Nordic Exhibition in 1888 held in Copenhagen and the Exposition Universelle of 1889 in Paris.
-These bonbonnières by ceramist Jens Thirslund are a further development of the pottery’s technique with metallic glazes.
+This vase by ceramist Jens Thirslund is a further development of the pottery’s technique with metallic glazes.
 Matching rare bonbonnières and small container also available.

-They have the ‘HAK, Danmark’ monogram incised.
+It has the ‘HAK, Danmark’ monogram incised.

 Exhibited: Similar models were presented at the Exposition Universelle, Paris, 1925.

-This earthenware vase designed by Svend Hammershøi (1873-1948) was executed by Herman A. Kähler, Denmark, ca. in the 1920s-1930s.
+This elegant earthenware vase decorated with green and red luster glaze was executed by Herman A. Kähler, Denmark, ca. in the 1910s.

-The vase is decorated with white and black double glaze.
-And it has the ‘HAK’ monogram incised.
+The vase has the ‘HAK’ monogram incised.

 H. 19 cm.
 (7,5")

 W. 19 cm.
 (7,5")